Joint Liver and Hepatic Lesion Segmentation in MRI using a Hybrid CNN with Transformer Layers

 \subsection{CT-based evaluation}

-Subsequent to the MRI-based evaluation, the proposed SWTR-UNet was applied to the LiTS challenge CT data (see Table \ref{tab:ct}).
-On this dataset the proposed network achieved Dice scores on average of $97 \pm 2\%$ for the liver and $79 \pm 25\%$ for the hepatic lesions therein.
+In addition to the MRI-based evaluation, the proposed SWTR-Unet was also applied to the LiTS challenge CT data to verify the applicability on another modality.
+On this dataset the proposed network achieved DSCs on average of $97 \pm 2\%$ for the liver and $79 \pm 25\%$ for the hepatic lesions therein.
 The mean Hausdorff distances were $2.04 \pm 2.30~mm$ (liver) and $2.44 \pm 6.30~mm$ (lesion).